mithindev/mithindev/README.md

 - 👋 Hi, I’m @mithindev
-- 👀 I’m interested in Contributing to opensourc
+- 👀 I’m interested in Contributing to opensource
 - 🌱 I’m currently learning Java and Data Structure And Algorithms
 - 💞️ I’m looking to collaborate on JAVA (or) web-dev projects
 - 📫 How to reach me : mithindev1@gmail.com